How you can support NCSAM

 - Hold a brown bag lunch with staff to review your computer security practices and how you assist users of your public computers.
 For talking points, review the tip sheet, Protecting Privacy While Using Public Computers & Wi-Fi.

 …in one day:

 - Review your library collection to be sure you have current books about online safety for kids and parents.
 Create a special display of these books to recognize NCSAM.

 - Host a series of educational presentations on cybersecurity topics such keeping kids safe online, online safety for seniors, and careers in cybersecurity.
 For youth-focused sessions consider using C-SAVE, a curriculum provided by the National Cyber Security Alliance to help volunteers teach young people cybersecurity, cybersafety and cyberethics.

-- Review the library’s computer security policies and make sure they are up-to-date.
+- Review the library’s computer security policies and make sure they are up to date.
 Make sure all software is current and that computers are turned off when the library is closed.